-Priority Mail Express is a money-back guaranteed overnight to 2-day service that includes tracking, proof of delivery, and insurance coverage up to \$100.
+Priority Mail Express is a money-back guaranteed 1-Day or 2-Day delivery service that includes tracking, proof of delivery, and insurance coverage up to \$100.
 Priority Mail Express Sunday/holiday delivery is available to many destinations for an additional fee.
-Mailers may use the Domestic Price Calculator at pe.usps.com, call 1-800-222-1811, or visit www.usps.com for delivery information between specific ZIP Codes.
+Mailers may use the Domestic Price Calculator at pe.usps.com for delivery information between specific ZIP Codes.